198 Contemporary Arts and Learning Safeguarding Policy and Procedures

 All management, staff, and volunteers have a duty of care to safeguard and promote the welfare of children and young people.
 Everyone working with children and young people should be familiar with these procedures and have a duty to report any child protection or welfare concerns to the Director.

-All employees of 198 CAL must recognise and accept that children have a fundamental right to be protected from harm.
-In upholding this fundamental right we recognise that there are four definitions of child abuse, including neglect, as defined in Chapter 4 of the London Child Protection Procedures and as précised in this policy, which should be consulted as a reference document for full details of the definitions and recognition & response.
+All employees of 198 CAL must recognise and accept that children, young people and vulnerable adults have a fundamental right to be protected from harm.
+In upholding this fundamental right, we recognise that there are four definitions of abuse, including neglect, as defined in Chapter 4 of the London Child Protection Procedures and as précised in this policy, which should be consulted as a reference document for full details of the definitions and recognition & response.

 198 CAL will: